BennieCUBED/CUBEDs-Colonisation-Mod/README.md

-# CUBEDs-Colonisation-Mod, a mod that makes traditional civs tribal-like
+# CUBEDs-Tribal-Mod, a mod that makes traditional civs tribal-like